Complete All Divorce Paperwork OnlineGet Started

 How long does Texas divorce take?

-The sooner you file, the faster you are likely to get a divorce.
-However, according to the state’s laws, the least amount of time it would take is 60 days after filing.
-If your divorce is uncontested, it will take about 3 months to finalize it.
+According to the state’s laws, the divorce process takes at least 61 days after filing.
+In reality, though, it often takes about 3 months to finalize an uncontested divorce, depending on the court’s schedule.
 In a contested case, you will likely have to wait for 6-18 months.

 How long do you have to be a resident of Texas to file for divorce?